Don’t fall victim to fraud on eBay. Prevent eBay and internet fraud by using our tested free safety tips.

 While this scenario may sound frightening, this type of fraud is easily prevented if you follow these simple steps:

-eBay’s feedback score on other members can tell you a lot about the sellers with whom you are considering doing business.
+eBay’s feedback profile on other members can tell you a lot about the sellers with whom you are considering doing business.
 Look at an eBay member’s username; a number in parentheses immediately follows it.
 That number is that member’s unique feedback score.
-Click on that number and you will see a report like this:
+Click on that number and you will see a report that analyzes their feedback.
+Note that you can look at the member’s feedback as both a buyer and a seller.

 2. Don’t Buy Expensive Items from New Sellers

-If you look at the top, –right-hand section of the illustration, you can see how long a member has been registered on eBay and the member’s ID History.
+If you look at the top right-hand section of a member’s feedback profile, you can see when a member been registered on eBay and the member’s ID History.
 It also shows you where the member is registered.
 Most fraudulent transactions are by sellers who have been registered for less than thirty days.
-I would be very hesitant to bid on or buy an expensive item from a brand-new seller.
+I would be very hesitant to bid on, or buy, an expensive item from a brand-new seller.
 If you are considering bidding on an item, you can also click on the link that says ID History.
 This page will show you if the seller has changed her username since she registered.

 Most legitimate sellers accept PayPal and/or credit cards as payment methods.
 There are a few sellers who demand money orders or certified checks, but they are in the minority.
 Only if a seller had a high positive feedback rating—and had been selling on eBay for at least a year—would I consider this type of payment.
 However, I would first look to see if the same item was available from another seller who did accept PayPal.